Home / Amazon FBA & FBM / A Practical Guide to Selling Globally on Amazon

 You’ll quickly find that international markets generally fall into two buckets: established and emerging.
 Each has its own pros and cons.

 • Established Markets (e.g., UK, Germany, Japan): These are the heavy hitters.
 They have massive, active customer bases with a lot of spending power.
-The catch?
 They are incredibly competitive.
 You’ll be going up against sophisticated local sellers from day one.

 The growth in these newer markets is hard to ignore.
 Amazon’s international sales hit $33.51 billion in Q1 2025 alone, with total international sales jumping from $131.20 billion in 2023 to $142.91 billion in 2024.
 The fastest-growing regions include Australia, Brazil, and the UAE, signaling huge potential for sellers who get in early.

-Expert Tip: Don’t overlook markets with strong cultural or linguistic ties to your own.
+Don’t overlook markets with strong cultural or linguistic ties to your own.
 For U.S. sellers, Canada and Australia are often the easiest first steps.
 The shared language and similar consumer habits remove a lot of the initial friction.

 Setting Up Your International Fulfillment Strategy